China to aim for 7.5 percent growth in 2014 as exports recover

 Top leaders believe that maintaining the 7.5 percent target will help keep growth humming to create more jobs, while providing wiggle room to deepen reforms, government economists involved in the discussions about the plans said.

-Key economic targets for 2014 will be announced by the government during the annual parliament meeting in March.
+Key economic targets for 2014 will be announced by the goverment during the annual parliament meeting in March.

 The world's second-largest economy is widely seen growing around 7.6-7.7 percent in 2013, just ahead of the government's 7.5 percent growth target, but still near the weakest pace since the Asian 1997-98 financial crisis.